fruitsbat/newblog/content/blog/radio.md

 They're also usually types of music I'd listen to anyways.
 Like I'll put on a ukg or drum and bass mix while working and it's fun and cool, but it's not really breaking any boundaries in my musical taste.
 Which yk that's good there's nothing wrong with comfort food, but knowing my usual cycle I'll get really tired of a genre after listening to it too much.
 In my later teens i listened to so much punk music and then couldn't stand it at all for a few years.
 I'm slowly warming up to it again and don't get annoyed by it anymore, but i still don't usually listen to it on purpose.
 Which is sad!
 With french house and hip hop I've always been listening to a little bit of it, but not too much so i never burned out on those which is nice.
 So yeah having a variety of music to listen to is important.

-Anyways, i set up azuracast one weekend and then programmed a frontend for it the next week.
-Pretty happy with how it turned out.
+Anyways, i set up azuracast one weekend and then programmed a website for it the next week.
+Pretty happy with how it turned out so i sent it into a musician discord I'm in.
+It ended up getting a ton of positive feedback and lots of people wanting to be on there, which i really didn't expect.
+Really thought it was gonna be more work.
+It was really cool to see on one hand, but it also meant i just passed out against my will for an hour on my girlfriend's birthday.
+That wasn't great, not a fan of that.

+As of now there's already 12 different artists!
+But now that I've mostly recovered I'll start sending more direct messages,so lets see how that turns out.